morgoe/yogaruka/corporate-classes.md

 cover-image: corporate
 permalink: /corporate-classes/
 published: true
-title: Corporate Stretch and Yoga Classes
+title: Corporate Stretch and Yoga Classes in Sydney
-h1: Corporate Stretch and Yoga Classes
+h1: Corporate Stretch and Yoga Classes in Sydney
+description: "YogaRuka offers singe and 10-class packages for your employees to enjoy yoga in the comfort and convenience of the workplace.
+We bring you all the props, and at request - the mats."
 ---

 <section markdown="1" class="Longform Longform--blogpost">